Generation X steadily transitioning into obscurity in 2016

 We got our hopes up over ADWEEK’s December 7, 2015, cover congratulating “those who OUT do, OUT hustle … OUT run, maneuver, think and fox their competition.”

 Yeah, right.
 As in years past – make that decades past – all accolades went to marketers in the 18-49 comfort zone.
+Staying inside the permissible box is so much safer for careers than stepping out of it.

 Ad Age was equally comfortable.
 Of twenty luminaries asked “What’s the No. 1 issue that the overall marketing and advertising industry needs to deal with in 2016?” not one dared suggest boosting clients’ brand share by un-blacklisting consumers over fifty.